CycloneTechnology/ChaMP/README.md

 # Maven

-Built artifacts are available in Maven Central.
+Published artifacts are available from Maven Central.
 The following dependency can be used to obtain them:

     <dependency>
       <groupId>com.cyclone-technology</groupId>